 Day 5: Make your final paddle across Brule Lake and say farewell to your group mates.

 Rise with the sun and paddle across Brule Lake.
 Pack up the van for the ride home, the trip officially ends in the late morning.
-Those who use WI's van transportation can expect to return to Minneapolis in the evening.

 Dates & Fees